 And it’s done, in the folder we choose we have professional quality photos that we can directly upload to Evryplace and create an amazing, much higher quality than using the jpg format and automatic settings, virtual tour.
 The noise reduction gives us a very attractive end result.

-Summary of the guide on how to take (better) 360 photos
+the guide on how to take (better) 360 photos

 Pictures taken according to the steps given by us maintain sharpness, the balance between light and shadow and colours much better.
 By taking the steps listed in the guide, we avoid “flooding with light” and dark invisible places.
 The surfaces viewed will now be attractive, bright, clear and very aesthetic.
 Thanks to this, your clients will react much better to the presentation – as you know, “we eat with our eyes” and what is more visually attractive wins in the fight for our attention, because it evokes more positive emotions and stays in our memory for a longer time.